calba5141114/DoSKit/README.md

 - Prevent useless resource usage.
 - Store Targets in a SQLITE DB that can be pulled up via the CLI
 - Colors on the terminal (rgb)
+- DoSKit Microservice with REST (far out to potential liability and abuse)